urboirad/SetupCleaner/README.md

 # SetupCleaner
-Python script with GUI that searches for installation/setup files and deletes them
+Python script with GUI (made with Pyglet) that searches for installation/setup files and deletes them